calumgrant/logical/docs/worklist.md

 # Work plan

+- Requirements:
+  - Collapse cycles.

+- Recursion is just broken.

+New super-robust algorithm:
+1. Perform a depth-first search, detecting back-edges.
+2. Mark all nodes on the path with the back-edge.
+3. When you reach the node again, stop marking back-edges.

+Problems:
+- You can be on multiple paths at the same time.

 - Externs
   - Check binding errors at compile time?
   - Think about whether we want to change the "Table" not the predicate?